wikimatze/wikimatze.de/books/seven-minutes-star.md

 ---
-layout: reading
-title: Seven minutes star by Florian Mueck
+title: Seven minutes star by Florian Mück
 ---

 - p 25-26: "Audience love you when you share intimate stories about yourself."